 Assets¶

 Assets document your infrastructure inventory -- physical servers, virtual machines, containers, cloud instances, and network devices.
-Link assets to applications, locations, connections, and financial records to build a complete picture of your IT infrastructure.
+Link assets to locations, applications, connections, contracts, projects, and tasks to build a complete picture of your IT infrastructure.

 Getting started¶